 Designed to be the third course in a three-semester sequence of healthcare delivery to adults by the advanced nurse practitioner in the primary care setting.
 Builds on the concepts of disease prevention and health promotion.
 Emphasizes field experience and introduces concepts of assessment, diagnosis, and treatment of common acute episodic illnesses and chronic stable illnesses.
-Prerequisite: NURS 5530.
+Prerequisite: NURS 5530, 5534.
+Co-requisite: NURS 5544.